 Ultra-modern infrastructure for the 2022 World Cup

-Since December 2019, passengers in the emirate’s capital city have had access to 36 stations on three lines totalling 75 km of track.
-The metro links all of Qatar’s top spots, including Doha city centre, the airport, and the stadiums where the World Cup matches will be played, in Al-Wakrah and the new city of Lusail, 20 km north of Doha.
+For just over 2 years, passengers in and around Qatar’s capital city have been able to travel on its new metro, featuring 36 stations and 3 lines totalling 75 km of track.
+The system links all of the emirate’s top spots, including Doha city centre, the airport, and the stadiums in Al-Wakrah and Lusail, where the World Cup matches will be played.

 Marking a historic moment with a new travel experience.
 Doha Metro, changing the way we move!